vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

 You should research your question before you ask.
-Try searching the web and reading the relevant Vue guides before you post here.
+Search the web and read the relevant guides.
+Try writing some code yourself to explore the problem before you ask us for help.
 Don't skip steps in the hope of getting a quicker answer.

 ---